 To make OpenFOAM readily available to a larger range of users, OpenCFD works actively with the community surrounding respective Linux distributions to provide precompiled binary installations as system packages.
-The distributions currently include the following:
+Additionally, precompiled binary installations are available for MS-Windows.

-- Debian/Ubuntu is a very popular distribution with OpenFOAM users.
+- Ubuntu is a very popular distribution with OpenFOAM users.

 - Using the OpenFOAM package